yii-tools/awesome-widget/docs/widget.md

 ## Capturing content

-Widgets may capture the content enclosed between the `begin()` and `end()` calls.
-This is useful when you want to generate a widget that contains some content.
-For example, you may want to generate a widget that mimic opening and closing HTML tags.
+Widgets may capture the content inside between the `begin()` and `end()` calls.

+This is useful when you want to generate a widget that has some content.
+For example, you may want to generate a widget that mimics opening and closing HTML tags.

-For your widget to do this, you need override the `parent begin()` method and don't forget to call `parent::begin()`:
+For your widget to do this, you need to override the `parent begin()` method and don't forget to call `parent::begin()`:

 ```php
 <?php